-Thank you for visiting our partner hub, where we're be hosting resources from our Scams Awareness Month partners.
-We've be curated materials to help you raise awareness of scams across a variety of topics.
+Thank you for visiting our partner hub, where we're be hosting resources from our Scams Awareness campaign partners.
+We're curating materials to help you raise awareness of scams across a variety of topics.

-If you have resources you would like to be added please email Alex Smith at email@example.com.
+If you have resources you would like to be added please email firstname.lastname@example.org.

 - The Little Book of Big Scams - Business Edition.
 This version of the Metropolitan Police's The Little Book of Big Scams has been designed specifically to protect small and medium enterprises (SMEs).